walkernoreen/spot_colocalizer/Documentation.md

 </br>

-**Image source:** The used example image on this page was kindly provided Andre Greiner, MPI-CBG.
+**Image source:** The used example image on this page was kindly provided by Andre Greiner, MPI-CBG.